rubencaro/bottler/README.md

 ## Rollback

 Simply move the _current_ link to the previous release and restart to apply.
-It's quite faster than to deploy a previous release, that is also possible.
+It's also possible to deploy a previous release, but this is quite faster.

 Be careful because the _previous release_ may be different on each server.
 It's up to you to keep all your servers rollback-able (yeah).